Azerbaijan sees increase in oil prices

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port settled at $66.81 per barrel on May 17, having risen by 51 cents compared to the previous price.
+The price of URALS with shipment from the port settled at $66.81 per barrel on May 18, having remained unchanged as compared to the previous price.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $69.72 per barrel, up by 68 cents compared to the previous price.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $69.67 per barrel, a decrease of 5 cents compared to the previous price.

 Follow us on Twitter @AzerNewsAz